4 Science-Backed Reasons Your Team Is Dysfunctional

 Notice how expanding size of the group is directly proportional to the decreasing effort of its individual participants.

-Like the Ringelmann effect, there’s some serious science behind the two pizza rule.
+Like the Ringelmann effect, there’s some serious science behind the 2 pizza rule.
 It helps combat the groupthink that tends to occur in larger teams, and it greatly mitigates the amount of social loafing that occurs.

 While it’s typical to believe that bigger teams produce better results, there’s actually power in smaller numbers.
 If your teams are too big, they may be sabotaging themselves.